-Our map markers extend outside the historic center.
-You'll notice two areas to the north which you can zoom in to: Malborghetto and Livia's Villa.
-These are places along the ancient Via Flaminia you can see by public transportation if you are housed inside the historic center or by car if you've chosen a spot outside the center.
+Central Rome isn't the only area tourists might explore.
+There are two areas to the north which I find fascinating: Malborghetto and Livia's Villa.
+These are places along the ancient Via Flaminia you can get to by public transportation if you are housed inside the historic center or by car if you've chosen a spot outside the center.
 You can also walk from the Ponte Milvio in northern Rome, the bridge where Constantine defeated Maxentious after a vision that suggested divine intervention, an event that began Constantine's conversion to Christianity with a little help from his mother.
 The Flaminia, like the Appian Way, offers some Roman funereal architecture along the way.
 Read more about Malborghetto, the "bad little hamlet" built around a 4th century arch, or about Livia's Villa (Livia Drusilla, wife of the emperor Augustus, owned it with her family).

 Aventine Hill and Testaccio (South)

 The Aventine is a quiet, wealthy residential area with some amazing churches, view spots, and oddities.
 The famous Knights of Malta keyhole is here.
 My favorite "really old" church, Santa Sabina is here.

 If you value quiet, you'll want to take a hotel here.
 You're not too far from the farm more raucous historic center, and if you're a foodie, Rome's cucina povera has its origins in the area around the old stockyard in Testaccio, just to the south, and there are many restaurants serving this celebrated cuisine--the Aventine lacks for restaurants.
 Read More: Aventine Hill Guide, which also suggests some places to stay.